react-navigation/react-navigation.github.io/docs/native-stack-navigator.md

 Whether to show or hide the header for the screen.
 The header is shown by default.
 Setting this to `false` hides the header.

+#### `headerHideBackButton`

+Boolean indicating whether to hide the elevation shadow on the header.
+Only supported on Android.

+#### `headerHideShadow`

+Boolean indicating whether to hide the elevation shadow on the header.
+Only supported on Android.

 #### `headerTitle`

 String to be used by the header as title string.
 Defaults to scene `title`.